Hexagon/bedrock-server-manager/README.md

 This will install a user mode service named `bsm-service-<randomnumber>`, which will be auto-started at boot.
 Service can be uninstalled using `bsm disable-service`.
 Generated service name can be seen in `bsm.json`.

+If you use systemctl as your service manager, you can:

+- Display server logs using `journalctl --user -u bsm-service-<randomnumber>`
+- Control your server using
+  `systemctl --user restart|start|stop bsm-service-<randomnumber>`

 ## Managing backups